-Adin Richards is a biosecurity fellow at the Institute for Progress where he researches how U.S. policy can increase global food system resilience.
+Adin Richards is a non-resident fellow with the Institute for Progress where he researches how U.S. policy can increase global food system resilience.

 Adin writes about agricultural technology and innovation, food security, and disaster preparedness.
 His current focus is on how U.S. policies can increase food system resilience to disasters such as climate shocks, trade disruptions, crop pests and pathogens, and future pandemics.